clade/PyDAQmx/doc/callback.rst

         print "Acquired total %d samples"%len(data)
         return 0 # The function should return an integer

-    # Convert the python function to a CFunction
+    # Convert the python function to a C function callback
     EveryNCallback = DAQmxEveryNSamplesEventCallbackPtr(EveryNCallback_py)

     DAQmxRegisterEveryNSamplesEvent(taskHandle,DAQmx_Val_Acquired_Into_Buffer,1000,0,EveryNCallback,id_data)

+.. _task-object-callback:

 Using a Task object
 -------------------

 The :mod:`PyDAQmx` module provides an object-oriented interface to the driver (see the `How to use PyDAQmx <usage>`_ section).
-With this technique, a method is registered as a callback function.
+With this technique, a *method* is registered as a callback function.
 This gives access to all the attributes of the object inside the callback function.

 Here is an example::